Towed “Conundrums” spooled off steel pipe across the English Channel soon after D-Day.

-To provide vital oil across the English Channel after the D-Day landings, within months secret pipelines were unwound from massive spools to reach French ports.
+To provide vital oil across the English Channel after the June 6, 1944, D-Day landings, secret pipelines were unwound from massive spools to reach French ports.

 To prevent fuel shortages from stalling the Normandy invasion, a top-secret “Operation PLUTO” – Pipe Line Under The Ocean – became the Allied strategy.
 It would fuel victory with oil production from the U.S. petroleum industry.